 Standing 702ft above the ground at their highest point and 8km long, Cliffs of Moher boasts one of the most amazing views in Ireland.
 In a good day, you can see the Aran Islands in Galway Bay.

-If you don’t know where to start with your Cliffs of Moher tour, this guide is for you.
+If you don’t know where to start with your Cliffs of Moher tour, then this guide is for you.

 - What city is closest to the Cliffs of Moher?